 Chevrolet maintenance costs and schedule

 Getting regular maintenance is vital to your vehicle’s health.
 Your vehicle may have its own specific maintenance requirements, which you can find in your owner’s manual.
-But in general, here’s what you can expect from Chevy’s maintenance schedule.
+Your mileage interval can serve as a maintenance indicator, but low-mileage drivers may want to consider time-based intervals instead.
+In general, here’s what you can expect from Chevy’s maintenance schedule.

 - Every 7,500 miles: Oil change, tire rotation, vehicle diagnostics and fluid replenishment